 - acting in commercial litigation actions

-- acting for parties in Commissions of Inquiry and Royal Commissions
+- acting for the State of Queensland in Commissions of Inquiry and Royal Commissions

 - conducting mediations and settlement conferences

-- drafting and advising on a large number of different contracts, advising on intellectual property issues, interpretation of different Queensland and Australian statutes, trade practices and administrative law issues
+- drafting and advising on different contracts, advising on intellectual property issues, interpretation of different Queensland and Australian statutes, trade practices and administrative law issues

 - acting for insurers and corporations in maritime law matters including statutory interpretation, sale and purchase of vessels, towage contracts, research as to marine insurance and maritime law issues